Postdoctoral Researcher in the Brain and Cognition Lab

 My work focuses on understanding how our past experiences and memories guide attention and behavior.
 I am specifically interested in how we may proactively use memories from different time scales (short & long-term) and from different dimensions (spatial, temporal, & identity) to guide ongoing behavior.
 To understand these processes I use a combination of psychophysical methods with non-invasive brain imaging techniques.

-Currently I am a post-doc in Kia Nobre's Brain and Cognition Lab at the University of Oxford.
-Previously I completed my PhD in the Department of Experimental Psychology at the University of Oxford.
+I am a post-doc in Kia Nobre's Brain and Cognition Lab at the University of Oxford.
+I currently hold an EPS Postdoctoral fellowship.
+I am also a Stipendiary Lecturer at St Anne's College, University of Oxford, and a Junior Research Fellow at Kellogg College, University of Oxford.
+I completed my PhD in 2020 in the Department of Experimental Psychology at the University of Oxford.
 Before coming to Oxford, I received my Masters in Interdisciplinary Neuroscience from Goethe University of Frankfurt where I worked in Melissa Võ's Scene Grammar Lab.
 I completed my BSc at the University of Delaware where I worked in James Hoffman's Visual Cognition Lab.
 Following my BSc, I worked for two years as a research assistant in Jeremy Wolfe's Visual Attention Lab.